 - Clean the front and back of every tooth using the tongue three times

 - Point the tongue, holding it still for 10 seconds.
 Then relax the tongue.
 Repeat three times

-- Circulate the tongue around the front of the mouth, ten times clockwise and ten times anti-clockwise.
+- Circle your tongue around the front of your mouth, ten times clockwise and ten times anti-clockwise.

-- Stretch the tongue towards the nose, and then the chin
+- Stretch your tongue towards the nose, and then the chin

 - Now add some speech sounds, repeating consonants at high speeds:

 Your lips not only help to shape sounds, they also serve as the point of release for our speech.
 If your lips are tight and unmoving, then it will have a detrimental effect on the clarity and the power of what you are wanting to say.
 This routine of lip exercises will aid your placement of sounds and provide an all round stretch to help wake up these important articulators:

 - Blow through the lips like a horse (you will not be able to do it unless you are relaxed)